SiddharthLucky/TA-CaseStudy/README.md

 * System Updates: The system supports rolling updates with minimal downtime.
 ---

-##### What is your exposure to building web applications that leverage AI/ML Models?
-How is the ML
-model integrated with the application?
-Please describe using a project you have worked on?
+#### What is your exposure to building web applications that leverage AI/ML Models?
+How is the ML model integrated with the application?
+Please describe using a project you have worked on.

 I have a good amount of exposure in connecting the application with AI ML models which include the ChatGPT 40 and the Google Bard. previously there was a standalone API designed to send in a prompt and get back a response as Mono or a Flux.
 The Obtained response would be mapped to the appropriate object and then sent to the customer.
 There were also instances where some of the APIs that were designed leveraged Python.
 Around August for the latest Spring One commune they offered out-of-the-box support for leveraging AI services using a builder called Chatbot Builder and vector databases.